The last time I published an article, I talked about the detailed guide on aged domain SEO.

 But first, let me start this with his journey.

-According to him, he heard about utilizing expired domains from a specific FB group he’s in, so he thought to give it a try.
+According to him, he heard about utilizing aged domains from a specific FB group he’s in, so he thought to give it a try.
 But he’s a little skeptical about it, so he wanted to do a little experiment from it.

-“The reason I bought several domains from SerpNames is because I’ve researched and read about other affiliates using expired domains to kickstart their affiliate sites.
+“The reason I bought several domains from SerpNames is because I’ve researched and read about other affiliates using aged domains to kickstart their affiliate sites.
 That’s why I wanted to test it out for myself with this domain.”

 A few months later, he came back to me, asking for MORE and MORE domains!
 And in exchange for a case study, I gave him a huge discount.